The Pension quality MARK - faqS

-There is a one-off assessment fee of £305+VAT and an annual license fee of £405+VAT for smaller schemes (500 or less active scheme members) and £710+VAT for larger schemes (over 500 active scheme members).
+There is an annual license fee of £650+VAT for smaller schemes (fewer than 500 less active scheme members) and £950+VAT for larger schemes (500 or more scheme members).

 The primary means of verification will be a binding declaration by the scheme that it meets the core standards.
 This must be backed by the provision of supporting documents.
 The application and supporting documents is thoroughly checked by the PQM's assessors before the scheme can qualify.

 In addition, we may: carry out compliance checks on a randomly selected schemes per year; request additional information, evidence or clarifications; note and act on any concerns about eligibility expressed by scheme members or employees representatives.

 CAN THE PQM BE WITHDRAWN (AND HOW)?

 Yes.
 There are a number of circumstances under which the PQM can be withdrawn.
 These include the scheme ceasing to meet the standards and the scheme being found to be in breach of regulations by the Pensions Regulator or the Financial Services Authority.

 To continue to use the PQM after it had been withdrawn would mean the scheme was in breach of the terms and conditions.

 DOES HAVING PQM MEAN THAT MY SCHEME AUTOMATICALLY COMPLIES WITH AUTO-ENROLMENT RULES?

 No. There are specific qualifying criteria for auto-enrolment schemes.
 PQM has a different focus.
 This sets standards for very high quality DC pension schemes rather than the minimum standards set out in legislation.